sellwe/Master_thesis_sebastian/README.md

 ├── .gitignore # Files to exclude from version control
 └── README.md # This file

-Analyses to be run:
-Run salmon-align on Uppmax, continue with pipeline in R and python

-Orthofinder analysis in python

-Below follows the pipeline used.

 # Datasets

 ## Reference Genome and Annotaions